There are now 3 possible online modes for units:

 NO campus face-to-face attendance.
 All study and assessment requirements are online only.
 Unit includes some timetabled activities, with a requirement for students to participate online at specific times.
 In exceptional cases (noted in the Handbook) students may be required to participate in face-to-face laboratory classes when a return to UWA’s Crawley campus becomes possible in order to be awarded a final grade.

 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - This unit focuses on the employment environment and employment laws relating to health, safety, injury management and injury prevention, the elements of a successful occupational safety and health management system, risk management and rehabilitation principles for workplace injury management.

-- Students are able to (1) describe and explain the systematic basis of injury prevention and rehabilitation and (2) describe the psychosocial interactions that can affect rehabilitation, with respect to the benefits and contraindications of exercise.
+- Students are able to (1) explain the systematic basis of injury prevention and rehabilitation and (2) describe the psychosocial interactions that can affect rehabilitation, with respect to the benefits and

-- Indicative assessments in this unit are as follows: (1) a theory examination; (2) written assignment; and (3) individual case file.
+- Indicative assessments in this unit are as follows: (1) in-class quizzes; (2) written group assignment; and (3) individual case file.
 Further information is available in the unit outline.